|Nutrition Facts (per serving)|

 The recipe for the sauce makes a lot more than you'll need for this sandwich, but you'll probably be making more than one of these (and you'll want to put the sauce on all kinds of meats and sandwiches, and use it for a dip for vegetables—in short, you'll be happy to have the extra!).

-- 3 ounces chicken breast (grilled boneless, sliced; about half a chicken breast)
+3 ounces grilled chicken breast, boneless, about half a chicken breast

-- 1/8 teaspoon salt (fine sea salt, plus additional to taste)
+1/8 teaspoon fine sea salt, plus additional to taste

 To make the flatbread, mash the avocado with a fork in a small bowl and spread onto the flatbread.